-“Well, we have your report and we are going to take it to the station.
+“Well, we have your report and we’re going to take it to the station and file it.
 At this point, you would just want to get your windshield fixed.”
 I know this is not a priority for him, so I’ll just check with building security to see if they can tell me who vandalized my car—as if I didn’t already know.

 “Thank you for your time and assistance, officers.
 I really appreciate it,” I say.

 “No problem, ma’am.
 Have a better day,” Lewis says before they get back into the car and leave.
 I turn my attention back to Davenport.